 Sunday: 12 noon – 1pm and 6 – 10pm

-Strict visiting and cleaning guidelines must be adhered to.
-They are posted on the chapel entrance door or can be obtained by emailing our team (below).
+COVID PROTOCOL: Strict visiting and cleaning guidelines must be adhered to in our Adoration Chapel.
+They are posted on the chapel entrance door or can be obtained by emailing our team at firstname.lastname@example.org.
 A mask is required.
-Adorers are needed to expand the hours.
-Please contact email@example.com for information on days and times.
 For more details, please view our letter: chapel reopening rules june 2020.

 PRAYER CARDS are available in the Chapel to offer your hour of adoration as a special gift to those receiving your prayers.
 They are located on the sign-in table.